Charles D. Drake: Leader of Radical Republicans

 During the American Civil War, Drake became a fierce opponent of slavery, and a leader of the Radical Republicans.
 From 1861 to 1863, he proposed without success the immediate and uncompensated emancipation of slaves.
-He was defeated by the conservative Republicans led by Governor Hamilton Rowan Gamble and supported by Lincoln.
+He was defeated by the conservative Republicans led by Governor Hamilton Rowan Gamble and supported by President Abraham Lincoln.
 By 1863, Drake had organized his Radical faction and called for immediate emancipation, a new constitution, and a system of disfranchisement of all Confederate sympathizers in Missouri.
 He served as vice president of the 1865 state constitutional convention, where he stood out as the most active leader.
 Missouri German leader Carl Schurz commented about him, "in politics he was inexorable ... most of the members of his party, especially in the country districts, stood much in awe of him."
 The new Constitution was adopted and became known as the "Drake constitution."
 The Radicals maintained absolute control of the state from 1865 to 1871, with Drake as their leader.
 To maintain power, Drake and the Radical Republicans disfranchised every man who had supported the Confederacy, even indirectly.
 They made an 81-point checklists of actions.
 The United States Supreme Court reversed the imposition of the oath on ministers, and became a highly controversial political issue across the state.
 The German Republicans in particular were angry.
 To further bolster his voting base, he secured the franchise for all black men in Missouri, despite qualms held by many Republicans.